 Results and key takeaways

 Here are my key conclusions from these rim-tire measurements:

-* The actual width of the same size tires from different brands can measure very differently, especially for narrower tires on narrower rims at higher pressure but also for wider tires on wider rims at lower pressures.
+* The actual width of the same size tubeless bike tires from different brands can measure very differently, especially for narrower tires on narrower rims at higher pressure and wider tires on wider rims at lower pressures.
 For example:

 * The difference in actual width of 25mm and 28mm size tires vary from one brand/model to the next.
 For example:

-- The increased actual width between 25mm and 28mm size tires of one brand/model averages 2.6mm installed at the same pressure across 3 wheels while only 1.2mm for two other brands/models
+- The increased actual width between 25mm and 28mm size tires of one brand/model averages 2.6mm installed at the same pressure across three wheels while only 1.2mm for two other brands/models

 * For rims with an outside width of 26mm, you need to be very selective to find a 25mm tire that will measure less than the width of the rim once installed

 * For rims with roughly the same outside width, those with a narrower inside width will make the actual width of 28mm tires narrower as well.